The Top 10 Benefits of Kanban

 You may think that multitasking makes you more efficient, however splitting your attention – known as context switching – comes at a cost.
 Context switching can cause from 5 to 30 minutes of wasted time per task, depending on the task and person involved.

-With WIP limits and pull policies in place, no new tasks are allowed be pulled into a process state before another task has been finished.
+With WIP limits in place, no new tasks are allowed to be pulled into a process state before another task has been finished.
 Kanban benefits team members by letting them focus on a single task at a time rather than having their attention split between multiple work items.

 6. Reduced waste

-For many businesses, the switch to Agile methodologies is driven by the need for flexibility.
+For many companies, the strive for business agility is driven by the need for flexibility.
 Especially for early-stage companies, the freedom to respond swiftly and decisively to your customers’ needs and competitors’ actions is essential to successful growth.

 With no prescribed phase durations, features are released as soon as they are completed.
-By choosing directions with a Kanban roadmap rather than relying on a rigid general project plan, project managers are free to reassess immediate priorities based on changes in the market.
+By choosing directions with a Kanban roadmap rather than relying on a rigid general project plan, product managers are free to reassess immediate priorities based on changes in the market.
+The Kanban Method suggests an approach of backlog management that helps teams become more self-managed while bringing transparency and consistency to the decision-making process.

 8. Improved collaboration